 THE STORY OF BOBBY KUSH THE ENTERTAINMENT BOSS

 WOSHOEEE…is the sound you will hear when The Entertainment Boss is hype and the vibe is lit.

-Bobby Kush The Entertainment Boss, formerly known as DJ Bobby was born Bobbilyn Corain Nelson in Clarendon, Jamaica on the 3rd day of December 1993.
+Bobby Kush, The Entertainment Boss, formerly known as DJ Bobby was born Bobbilyn Corain Nelson in Clarendon, Jamaica on 3rd December 1993.

-Living for his namesake: “Keep Up Stay Hype”.
-Bobby Kush set his sight on phase 2 of his journey as The Entertainment Boss and left his homeland of Jamaica to embark on the first leg of his Caribbean Tour to Barbados.
+Living for his namesake: “Keep Up Stay Humble”.
+Bobby Kush set his sight on phase 2 of his journey as The Entertainment Boss and left his homeland for Barbados embarking on the first leg of his Caribbean tour.

 In Barbados Bobby Kush was met with a flood of energy and cultural vibes.
 He had landed in the midst of the island’s Crop Over festival.
 Bobby Kush was blown away by the popular sound of Soca which was celebrated with pulsating energy by the locals.
 He quickly made links with local DJs, and tirelessly worked to build up a network to promote his brand.
 With the support of his growing network which pushed him to enter his first Barbadian Clash, hosted by Slew Dem Sounds.
 Bobby Kush dominated that Clash because he gained the support of the crowd with his performance and smooth Jamaican Patois.
 That performance won him the clash and he had the accolade ‘Champion of the Slew Dem Sound Crowd Response DJ competition’ bestowed on him.